HomeGuidesAPI ReferenceChangelog

 Account Activation

-Newly created accounts do not exist on the chain and need to be activated before they can be found via API queries or on the chain explorer.
+Newly created accounts do not exist on the chain and need to be activated before they can be found via API queries or in the chain explorer.
 Accounts can be activated in the following two ways:

-• Send any amount of TRX or TRC-10 tokens from an existing account to the new account;
+• Send any amount of TRX or TRC10 tokens from an existing account to the new account;

-• Call Java-tron's wallet/createaccountAPI to create a transaction from an existing account, then sign the transaction and broadcast it to the TRON network.
+• Call the Java-tron's wallet/createaccountAPI to create a transaction from an existing account, then sign the transaction and broadcast it to the TRON network.

-Contract Account
+Contract Accounts

 Base58: TR7NHqjeKQxGTCi8q8ZY4pL8otSzgjLj6t